orchid00/ReproducibleResearchThings/PITCHME.md

 ---

-Could you continue your work?
+* Could you continue your work?
-<span>Is your data backed up? </span>
+* Is your data backed up?
-<span>Encrypted?</span>
+* Encrypted?

 ---

-Let's look at a few tools we can use to protect our research:
+### Let's look at a few tools we can use to protect our research

 ---